 Prepare changes to all affected repositories.
 If all of these repositories are part of the Platform Source Tree:

-- Upload another CL that modifies the global integration repository to reference the git revisions from your CLs.
-Perform a "dry run" of the commit queue for this CL.
+- Upload another change that modifies the global integration repository to reference the git revisions from your changes.
+Perform a "dry run" of the commit queue for this Gerrit change.